sourcegraph/about/handbook/engineering/distribution/product/roadmap.md

 ### Automatic e2e testing

 [RFC 137](https://docs.google.com/document/d/14f7lwfToeT6t_vxnGsCuXqf3QcB5GRZ2Zoy6kYqBAIQ/edit#heading=h.trqab8y0kufp) saw us remove our e2e tests from CI entirely because it was unreliable.
-Now e2e tests are ran as part of our monthly release process, and are heavily broken/outdated.
-Fixing them often takes ~1.5d of work.
-Per the RFC, we want a way to run e2e tests on CI reliably.
+Now e2e tests are ran as part of our monthly release process completely manually, and are heavily broken/outdated each time we attempt to do it.
+Fixing them often takes ~1.5d of work from a developer on the team.
+Per the RFC, we want to run these e2e tests on CI in an automated and reliable fashion.

 - [Tracking issue](https://github.com/sourcegraph/sourcegraph/issues/10646)
 - Discussions: [RFC 137](https://docs.google.com/document/d/14f7lwfToeT6t_vxnGsCuXqf3QcB5GRZ2Zoy6kYqBAIQ/edit#heading=h.trqab8y0kufp)